ZAdamMac/piminder/CONTRIBUTING.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A8614WZ3)

 As a note, this is my personal Ko-Fi - if this ever becomes the work of a full-blown development group an organizational account will be created.

-If you want to support Tapestry's development on an ongoing basis, [consider backing ZAdamMac through Github Sponsors](https://github.com/users/ZAdamMac/sponsorship).
-This is an especially helpful case as Github is currently matching sponsors' donations in order to promote the Sponsors platform.

-At present, we simply have no way for you to contribute with cryptocurrencies.
-If this is something you'd like to consider, let us know and we'll discuss the possibilities.